 Harold and Win Knowles had one child, young Harold, born 1933.
 He played football for Wolverhampton Wanderers — a First Division team — in the 1950s.
 Young Harold had a son named Martin, who was still living in Telford, Shropshire, in 1999.
 At Christmas 2003 I heard from Muriel that young Harold had married for a third time.

 In 1969(? or thereabouts) Uncle Harold suffered a ghastly accident.
 A can of gasoline he was carrying caught fire, and the burning fluid poured into the overalls he was wearing.
 Massive burns resulted, and Harold lived the remaining thirty years of his life in constant pain.

-Elsie Lillian Knowles, born 1915, died in infancy after falling from a high chair and fracturing her skull.
+Elsie Lillian Knowles, born 1914 or 1915 (?), died in infancy after falling from a high chair and fracturing her skull.

 Mother said she was told the catastrophe was her (Mother's) fault, for pulling off the restraining bar from Elsie's high chair.
-This may very well have been so — Mum was only two at the time.
+This may very well have been so — Mum could only have been a toddler at the time.
 She remembered being taunted in childhood as a "murderer."